Polarisation fractions in $B\to V_1 V_2$: U-Spin constraints and new physics signatures: Acknowledgement

 \section{Acknowledgement}

+We thank Matthew D.\ Monk for pointing the latest LHCb result on $B_s\to\kst\kstbar$ to us.
 DC and AK acknowledge the ANRF, Government of India, for support through the projects CRG/2023/008234 and CRG/2023/000133 respectively.
 DC also acknowledges the IoE, University of Delhi grant IoE/2025-26/12/FRP.
 SK acknowledges financial support through the ANRF National Postdoctoral Fellowship (NPDF) with project grant no PDF/2023/000410.